6 weeks free NHS intermediate care – what happens next?

 Different NHS trusts offer different intermediate care services.
 Some may be able to facilitate moving into a residential care home or specialist intermediate care unit, while others may have local support services to help you recover at home.

-It’s worth checking on your relevant trust’s website to get an idea of the type of intermediate care you or your loved one may be offered.
-We’ve included links to patient advice from NHS England below.
+You can also check on your relevant trust’s website to get an idea of the type of intermediate care you or your loved one may be offered so you can make informed choices about their ongoing care.
+We’ve included links to patient advice from some NHS England trusts below.

-If you’ve been discharged without care being put in place, but think you need on-going care it’s best to contact your local social services department as soon as possible.
+If you’ve been discharged without a package of care, but think you need it, it’s best to contact your local council’s social care services department as soon as possible.
 However, if you’re deemed to be able to afford it you’ll have to fund this yourself.
-The NHS won’t step in and pay for intermediate care once you’ve left hospital.
+The NHS won’t step in and pay for intermediate care once discharge arrangements have been made and you’ve left hospital.

 In Scotland, you can find out what intermediate care services are available in your area by visiting your local council’s website.
 If you’re in Wales, you can find out more about intermediate care here.